midtown-ai/glossary/glossary/l.md

 # Latent Dirichlet Allocation
 # LDA

  Used as a topic modeling technique that is it can classify text in a document to a particular topic.
 It uses Dirichlet distribution to find topics for each document model and words for each topic model.
 Johann Peter Gustav Lejeune Dirichlet was a German mathematician in the 1800s who contributed widely to the field of modern mathematics.
 There is a probability distribution named after him ‘Dirichlet Distribution’ which is the basis of Latent Dirichlet Allocation (--LDA--).

+ More at:
+  * ...

+ See also [L], ...

 # Latent Perturbation

- Used yo find out what the latent variable are/mean in a latent variable model. :warning: The model learns by itself that those are important variables based on the provided training sample. :warning: The loss function defines what is learned and HOW it learns it!
+ Used to find out what the latent variable are/mean in a latent variable model. :warning: The model learns by itself that those are important variables based on the provided training sample. :warning: The loss function defines what is learned and HOW it learns it!
 Latent perturbation is useful to see how entangled or disentangled latent variables are.

  See also [L], [Disentangled Variational Autoencoder], [Latent Variable], [Latent Variable Model]